-Pull the two scissor hands of the monitor lock apart and insert the lock into the security slot on the rear of the monitor (1), close the scissor hands together to secure the lock in place (2), and then slide the cable guide through the center of the monitor lock (3).
+4. If your workstation configuration includes a monitor that you want to secure, pull the two scissor hands of the monitor lock apart and insert the lock into the security slot on the rear of the monitor (1), close the scissor hands together to secure the lock in place (2), and then slide the cable guide through the center of the monitor lock (3).

-Slide the security cable through the security guide installed on the monitor.
+5. Slide the security cable through the security guide installed on the monitor.